eishiya/DawnWillCome/README.md

 - A hack to disable the automatic hiding of actors when they are overlapped by dialogue windows.
 This allows the speech bubble tail effect in dialogue scenes.
 - The code to move the player in Top Down mode is all commented out to prevent the invisible player from moving around.
 - A hack to load some variables from a save when checking If Save Is Loaded.
 This allows collectibles to be accessible prior to loading the save data and to carry over across playthroughs (thanks to pautomas).
+- A hack to make fades in Color Mode behave like DMG fades, using the four colours of the palette without changing them.
+It only works correctly for monochrome games because it assumes sprite palettes are the same as background palettes.

 ## Licenses
 The artwork and music are licenced under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)